Neutrollized/free-tier-gke/examples/workload-identity/README.md

 - update `serviceAccountName` in Pod spec to use new KSA

+> [!TIP]
-**NOTE** GSA does not have to be in the same project as the GKE cluster (i.e. can access GCP APIs from other projects if needed)
+> GSA does not have to be in the same project as the GKE cluster (i.e. can access GCP APIs from other projects if needed)

 ### Example